Tap Replacement Cost

 There are some clear signs that you may need your tap repairing or replacing, but the key is to sort the problems as soon as they appear to avoid the cost of an emergency plumber.

-A dripping tap can waste up to 30 litres of water a day, which adds up to thousands of wasted litres a year.
-If you're on a water meter in the UK, this could be costing you £14 per year, and up to £100 a year if your hot water tap is dripping.
+- Dripping Tap — A dripping tap can waste up to 30 litres of water a day, adding up to thousands of wasted litres a year.
+If you're on a water meter, this could be costing you £14 per year, and up to £100 a year if your hot water tap is dripping.
+It could be a faulty washer or a fixing, but in the worst case, you may need a replacement tap before the leaking becomes far worse.

-Hard-to-turn handles can be straightforward to fix with some lubricant, but more often than not, the handle will seize as a result of damage to the tap.
-This means you're going to need to replace it before it snaps or breaks permanently.
+- Seized Handle — Hard-to-turn handles can be straightforward to fix with some lubricant, but more often than not, the handle will seize as a result of damage to the tap, meaning you'll need to replace it before it snaps or breaks permanently.
+A seized handle can also indicate a problem with your stopcock.

 My toilet sounds like a fog horn when you flush it, the kitchen and bathroom taps make a noise when you turn them on, and there is a groaning noise coming from somewhere in the pipes in the bathroom.
 What's the problem?